rdpohl/The-Natural-Philosophy-of-Universal-Matter/README.md

 > An original hypothesis that defines Universal Matter which is very small matter and, via a few defined processes, build the Universe that we see and explore.

 ## Main hypothesis:
 > The Natural Philosophy of Universal Matter.
 This, the main Paper, explores the processes that build our visible Universe.
-The Paper shows that a very few processes -
+The Paper shows that a very few processes, such as
 * Accumulation
 * Two Rotational Compositions
 * Combining the results of these two Compositions
 * Defining a third Rotational Composition
 * Attaching this Composition to the previous two combined
 * Completing the builds of a Hydrogen atom

-> - build the world and the universe around us.
+build the world and the universe around us.

 ### Supplemental Papers:
 > These Papers extend the main hypothesis.
 The suggested order of reading these Papers are: